Small Claims Court

 Answer Date - The day the Defendant’s response is due to the court.

-Application for Waiver of Fees - Asks the court to let you file your lawsuit without paying the Filing Fee of $75.00.
+Application for Waiver of Fees - Asks the court to let you file your lawsuit without paying the Filing Fee.

 Clerk’s Office - The place in the courthouse where you can find all the information about your lawsuit.

 Counterclaim - The Defendant makes a legal claim against the Plaintiff.

 Defendant - The person or business who is being sued.